pytroll/pytroll/web/source/index.rst

 .. |figuretext| replace::

-   A pytroll developers workshop was held at the Head Quarters of Deutcher Wetterdienst (DWD) in Offenbach between June 13 and 17, 2016.
+   A pytroll developers workshop was held at the Head Quarters of Deutscher Wetterdienst (DWD) in Offenbach between June 13 and 17, 2016.
 With the paticipation of 18 developers from the national Met Services of Switzerland, Norway, Denmark, Sweden, Finland and Germany, as well as EUMETSAT it was the